amirahmadi-ru/BioPy-3D_Structure_Analysis/README.md

 # Visualizing and Analyzing Proteins in Python

 The Biopython package is quite powerful and can visualize and analyze DNA and RNA sequences simply.
-And it has protein analysis capabilities,too!
+And it has protein analysis capabilities, too!

 ![Visualizing and Analyzing Proteins in Python](https://www.creative-proteomics.com/images/Bioinformatics-for-protein-1.png)